 Register with the Library

-To reserve library materials you will need to request them first.
-If you do not have an activated library card (your ECC ID), please request one using this form.Library Card Registration
+To reserve library materials, you will need to request them first.
+If you do not have an activated library card (your ECC ID), please request one using the Library Card Registration form.Library Card Registration

 Instructions on placing a hold for pickup:

 - Search for your item in the library's catalog.

 - Once you find the book you want, you will see Request underneath the title.